flood-io/flood-chrome-docs/examples/scenario_1_wordpress.md

 })
 ```

-So we just use another 'browser.visit' step to go to the actual Cart page and verify that firstly the page is present and that secondly the item 'Hoodie with Logo' is listed as an item.
+So we just use another 'browser.visit' step to go to the actual Cart page and verify firstly that the page is present and secondly that the item 'Hoodie with Logo' is listed as an item.

-We also have the ability to take a Screenshot of this page so we can verify later that we successfully went to the correct page, and the correct item was placed in the cart - exactly how the user will see it.
+We also have the ability to take a screenshot of this page so we can verify later that we successfully went to the correct page and that the correct item was placed in the cart - exactly how the user will see it.

 ## Step 4 - Using CSS Selectors